wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-upgrade.rst

     DATA_DIRS[((i++))]="queue/fts"
     DATA_DIRS[((i++))]="var/multigroups"

 Any modification related to these files will also be made in the associated volume.
-When the replica pod creates, it will get those files from the volume, keeping the previously changes.
+When the replica pod is created, it will get those files from the volume, keeping the previously changes.

 For a better understanding, we will give an example: